Table of Contents

 Roll dough into a rectangle about 10×14 inches.

-Spread softened butter over the surface.
+Spread softened butter across the surface.

 Slice into 8 even rolls.